A tensor network approach for chaotic time series prediction: Methods

 where $R$ is the maximum number of independent coefficients (or monomials) of the truncated Volterra series.

 Since matrix $\textbf{U}$ has dimensions $N\times I^D$, it is a rank-deficient matrix and the normal equation

 for the least squares problem of Eq.~\eqref{eq:Y=UH} has an infinite number of solutions, independently of the number of samples $N$.
 In Proposition 4.2 of \citeonline{batselier2017tensor}, it was shown that under the assumption of persistently exciting input, that is, $\text{rank}({\bf U}) = R$ ($N\geq R$), each column of the unique minimal-norm solution for $\textbf{H}$ is the vectorization of a $D$-dimensional symmetric tensor.
 We show in the Appendix that this result is independent of the rank of ${\bf U}$.
-Therefore, finding the minimum-norm solution of Eq.~\eqref{eq:Y=UH} is equivalent to enforcing symmetry on the columns of $\textbf{H}$.
+Therefore, enforcing symmetry on the columns of $\textbf{H}$ is equivalent to finding the minimum-norm solution of Eq.~\eqref{eq:Y=UH}, which is an implicit form of training regularization.

 The minimum-norm solution is computed using the pseudoinverse, which is obtained through SVD.
 Assume that $N>R$, the SVD of matrix $\textbf{U}$ is

 where $\textbf{Q}\in \mathbb{R}^{N\times N}$, $\textbf{V}\in \mathbb{R}^{I^D\times I^D}$, $\textbf{Q}_1\in \mathbb{R}^{N\times R}$, $\textbf{V}_1\in \mathbb{R}^{I^D\times R}$ are orthogonal matrices and $S\in \mathbb{R}^{R\times R}$ is the diagonal matrix of non-zero singular values.
 Finally, the symmetric Volterra kernel coefficients can be obtained as